 There was evidence that all newly appointed staff had completed a structured orientation and induction, having regard to NISCC's Induction Standards for new workers in social care, to ensure they were competent to carry out the duties of their job in line with the day care setting's policies and procedures.
-There was a robust, structured, three-day induction programme which also included shadowing of a more experienced staff member.
+There was a robust, structured induction programme which also included shadowing of a more experienced staff member.
 Written records were retained by the day care setting of the person's capability and competency in relation to their job role.

-The day care setting has maintained a record for each member of staff of all training, including induction and professional development activities undertaken; this included staff that were supplied by agencies.
+The day care setting has maintained a record for each member of staff of all training, including induction and professional development activities undertaken.